maxcoustley/iOS-TaskApp/FIT3178-FinalMobileApp/README.md

 - "how can you update a document from a collection reference firebase"
 - "got this error /Volumes/mcou0008/Documents/FIT3178/FIT3178-FinalMobileApp/FIT3178-FinalMobileApp/Base.lproj/Main.storyboard The subtaskTextField outlet from the EditTaskViewController to the UITextField is invalid.
 Outlets cannot be connected to repeating content."

 For prompts that concern errors in the code, instructions given from the output was likely followed to resolve the issue.
-If a prompt concerned implementation and provided code, the output was modified to suit the existing code.<br>
+If a prompt concerned implementation and provided code, the fragments of the output were used or modified to suit the existing code.<br>